-Life Festival kicks off this summers camping festival calendar and with that, we thought it would be good to share the HSE’s harm reduction scheme, If You Go, Go Slow.
-As festival attendees return for their first camping festival in two years, it’s important to mindful that if people choose to use alcohol or drugs, that they should be aware of the amounts they consume and the pace that they consume at.
+As the summer festival season draws to a close this weekend, here’s a reminder of the HSE’s harm reduction scheme, If You Go, Go Slow.
+It’s important to be mindful that if people choose to use alcohol or drugs, that they should be aware of the amounts they consume and the pace that they consume at.

 If you choose to use drugs or alcohol at events